-Unless prohibited by the U.S. Constitution, Federal statutes or regulations, each Federal awarding agency or pass-through entity is authorized to require the non-Federal entity to submit certifications and representations required by Federal statutes, or regulations on an annual basis.
-Submission may be required more frequently if the non-Federal entity fails to meet a requirement of a Federal award.
+Unless prohibited by the U.S. Constitution, Federal statutes, or regulations, a Federal agency or pass-through entity is authorized to require a recipient to submit annual certifications and representations.
+Submission may be required more frequently if a recipient or subrecipient fails to meet a requirement of a Federal award.
+When a recipient is provided an exception to the requirements of 2 CFR 25.110, the recipient must submit the appropriate assurance form (for example, SF-424B).

 § 200.210 Pre-award costs.